nmoreaud/qmake-unity/README.md

 - `UNITY_MOC_MODE` :
 `MOC_LVL_0` : don't optimize MOC process.
 `MOC_LVL_1` : group the compilation of moc_file1.cpp and moc_file2.cpp
-`MOC_LVL_2` : group MOC invokation of file1.h and file2.h, then build the resulting cpp file Please note that `MOC_LVL_2` requires "#pragma once" to work instead of classic include guards
+`MOC_LVL_2` : group MOC call for file1.h and file2.h, then build the resulting cpp file Please note that `MOC_LVL_2` requires "#pragma once" to work instead of classic include guards

 There are also a few options in `unity_config.py` :